 In gaming spaces, it often feels like there’s only room for one woman—the only girl to get invited to Friday night Tekken or, in this case, your regular Overwatch squad’s Mercy main.
 There’s only room for one.
 And when another girl comes along and picks up a controller, she threatens her standing as the “only girl.”
 The “only girl” is a token and, yes, at this point, a caricature.
 From this comes the ubiquitous, and now cringe-inducing, trope for girl gamers—one I, as a teenager, heard myself say—“Yeah, I mostly hang out with guys.
 I don’t like girls.”

 “Only girl syndrome” is not a fictional dynamic invented in the minds of Twitter eggs and randos on Overwatch.
 When I was younger, I knew other girls who played video games.
-Despite courting my friendship, neither I nor the superficial group of boys I called my friends invited them to gaming nights.
+Neither I nor the superficial group of boys I called my friends invited them to gaming nights.
 A regrettable part of my teenaged brain clung to social survival: I believed these other girls threatened the one thing I had going for me.
 I was a great Smash player—but, if a girl came along with bonkers Call of Duty skills, would my friends leave me behind?